 - Integrated narrative summary, including impact of symptoms on learning and/or communicating, ability to function in a residential college community and executive functioning deficits as relevant to postsecondary education.

-- Clear identification of symptoms as they pertain to Diagnostic and Statistical Manual (DSM IV TR-V) criteria for all relevant diagnoses.
+- Clear identification of symptoms as they pertain to Diagnostic and Statistical Manual (DSM V) criteria for all relevant diagnoses.

 - A clinical interview, including a description of the presenting problem(s) including any significant developmental, medical, psychosocial and employment; family history; and a discussion of co-morbid diagnoses (if relevant).
 A comprehensive interview with parents or knowledgeable informants and a self-report is needed to obtain a view of the individual’s present function and ability.